Lukeng01/Group3_CarBreezy/README.md

-Hello!
-This is eProject group 3.
+Hi^^ This is eProject group 3-Car Breezy.

 ## Problem Definition & Introduction: